getumbrel/llama-gpt/README.md

 ## Roadmap and contributing

-We're working on adding more features to LlamaGPT.
+We're looking to add more features to LlamaGPT.
 You can see the roadmap [here](https://github.com/getumbrel/llama-gpt/issues/8#issuecomment-1681321145).
 The highest priorities are:

 - Add CUDA and Metal support.
 - Moving the model out of the Docker image and into a separate volume.
-- Updating the front-end to show model download progress, and allow users to switch between models.
+- Updating the front-end to show model download progress, and to allow users to switch between models.
 - Making it easy to run custom models.

-If you're a developer looking to help but not sure where to begin, check out [these issues](https://github.com/getumbrel/llama-gpt/labels/good%20first%20issue) that have specifically been marked as being friendly to new contributors.
+If you're a developer who'd like to help with any of these, please open an issue to discuss the best way to tackle the challenge.
+If you're looking to help but not sure where to begin, check out [these issues](https://github.com/getumbrel/llama-gpt/labels/good%20first%20issue) that have specifically been marked as being friendly to new contributors.

-If you're looking for a bigger challenge, before opening a pull request please create an issue to get feedback, discuss the best way to tackle the challenge, and to ensure that there's no duplication of work.

 ## Acknowledgements